raysan5/challenges/01_challenge_blocks/README.md

 [06](#lesson-06-spritefonts-loading-and-text-drawing) | fonts loading and text drawing | [06_blocks_game_text.c](lessons/06_blocks_game_text.c) | LoadSpriteFont(), UnloadSpriteFont(), <br>DrawText(), DrawTextEx()
 [07](#lesson-07-sounds-loading-and-playing) | sounds loading and playing | [07_blocks_game_sounds.c](lessons/07_blocks_game_sounds.c) | InitAudioDevice(), CloseAudioDevice(), LoadSound(), UnloadSound(), PlaySound()

-**NOTE:** Most of the documentation for the challenge is directly included in the source code files as code comments, in the form of *TODO* points, for every task to be completed.
+**NOTE:** Most of the documentation for the challenge is directly included in the source code files as code comments, in the form of *TODO* points for every task to be completed.
 Read carefully those comments to understand every task and how implement the proposed solutions.

 ### Lesson 01: Introduction to raylib and videogames programming